sasukeuchiha14/software-projects/Web Dev/Ace Canteen/README.md

 ## Live Preview

-Experience the To-do List application in action by visiting the [live demo](https://ace-canteen.hardikgarg.me/).
+Experience the Ace Canteen web application in action by visiting the [live demo](https://ace-canteen.hardikgarg.me/).